M-o-a-T/moat-kv/docs/source/tutorial.rst

 Stored values may be data structures, and you can selectively change them::

-   $ dkd one.two.three.four.five set -e one 1
+   $ mkd one.two.three.four.five set -e one 1
-   $ dkd one.two.three.four.five
+   $ mkd one.two.three.four.five
    one: 1
    two: 2